adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #104 Finished my book this morning.
 Hoping to spend some time on the class tomorrow morning.

 #105 Didn't spend much time on the class this morning.
 But did start Week-3 lectures.

+#106 Finished all the lectures for Week-3.
+Need to do the assingment for Week-2 and Week-3.